Our Impact - Biome Conservation

 Coverage Area

-Our 60+ project areas combined cover 17 million hectares and include land acquisition for 13 nature reserves of high conservation value.
+Our 60+ project areas combined cover 17 million hectares and include land acquired for 13 nature reserves of high conservation value.

 image